dangreen/speed-up-with-browserslist/en/index.md

 document.all[1].appendChild(script)
 ```

-Another fact is that generated regexpes are faster than matchesUA function from browserslist-useragent, so it makes sense to use browserslist-useragent-regexp on the server side too:
+Another fact is that generated regexpes are faster than matchesUA function from browserslist-useragent, so it makes sense to use browserslist-useragent-regexp on server side too:

 ```js
 > matchesUA('Mozilla/5.0 (Windows NT 10.0; rv:54.0) Gecko/20100101 Firefox/54.0', { browsers: ['Firefox > 53']})